azinformatica/loki/docs/website/blog/2020-02-03-loki-version-update.md

 ### With these updates do I need to add the "pdfjs-dist" dependency to my project?

 Yes, you do.
 No way has yet been found to correct this problem.
-So just add the dependency that will be all right;)
+So just add the dependency that will be all right ;)

 ### Does Loki have a pipeline?